alirezaniki/alirezaniki/README.md

 :man_student:  About me:

 I am a Ph.D. candidate at Dalhousie University from Iran :iran:.
-My current research work and intetrests are:
+My current research and main intetrests are:

 - Deep-Learning based phase picking on Ocean Bottom Seismometer (OBS) data
 - Earthquake Location
 - Seismic Imaging
 - Seismic Processing

+I am constantly trying to develop my skills in data science and DL techniques to catch up with the ever-accelerating train of science 😉

 ---